k3s-io/docs/docs/security/self-assessment.md

 **Remediation:**
-Edit the Controller Manager pod specification file /etc/kubernetes/manifests/kube-controller-manager.yaml on the master node and set the --root-ca-file parameter to the certificate bundle file`.
+Edit the Controller Manager pod specification file /etc/kubernetes/manifests/kube-controller-manager.yaml on the control plane node and set the --root-ca-file parameter to the certificate bundle file`.
-`--root-ca-file=<path/to/file>`
+--root-ca-file=<path/to/file>

 **Audit:**